Bronislava Nijinska: 'Ballet Polonais' in Warsaw: Concerto de Chopin, La Légende de Cracovie

 Nijinska also staged La Légend de Cracovie, "a new ballet of high merit" to music by Michal Kondracki.
 In plot it is "a medieval Polish variation of the Faust story".
 In choreography she employed her "celebrated group architecture" but also fashioned roles open to character dance development.
 As described by French critic Pierre Michaut, "Les héros et ses compagnons composaient leurs danses avec des éléments de folklore et avec des danses traditionelles polonaises, telles que la Cracovienne.
 Mais pas et figures étaient déformés, outrés, fortement accentués en burlesque, et ils devenaient une sorte de gesticulation frénétique et d'ailleurs expressive."

 After Balet Polski's 1937-1938 tour, which started with the Grand Prix performances in Paris, Nijinska was "abruptly released" from her leadership position.
 The cause of her dismissal, most likely according to Baer, was "her insistence upon a full disclosure of the troupe's financial records."
 Due to the increasing danger of military attack by neighboring countries, the Polish government apparently was seeking to covertly route some of its funds to America.
 "Characteristically, Nijinska would have refused to become involved with politics or intrigue."
 She was replaced by Léon Wójcikowski.

-With Ballets Russes since 1916 Leon Woizikovsky (1899-1975) had enjoyed prominent roles in Nijinska's Les noces, Les Biches, and Le Train Bleu (as the Golfer).
+With Ballets Russes since 1916 Leon Wójcikowski (1899-1975) had enjoyed prominent roles in Nijinska's Les noces, Les Biches, and Le Train Bleu (as the Golfer).
 In 1939 he led the Ballet Polonais to the World's Fair in New York.
 "The company returned to Warsaw one day before the German invasion of Poland on September 1, 1939, and was never heard from again."
-Woizikovsky himself found work in the Americas during the war.
+Wójcikowski himself found work in the Americas during the war.
 Much later he helped in reconstructing Nijinska's 1920s choreographies at Diaghilev's Ballets Russes.